Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Carrollian fluid dynamics

 A plethora of comments and comparison to the existing literature is appropriate at this point.
 The Carrollian equations at hand, which are ultimately the Carrollian fluid equations, have been the source of confusion or misinterpretation, and unfortunately this is not fading.

-As a first and minor remark, the extra term in \eqref{delScarmomeq} was missing in \cite{CM1,Chandrasekaran:2021hxc}.
-More importantly, it has been claimed that both vectors, the energy current $\Pi_i $ and the momentum $ P_i$, should vanish \cite{dutch, newdutch}.
+As a first and minor remark, the term in the right-hand side of \eqref{delScarmomeq} was missing in\cite{CM1,Chandrasekaran:2021hxc}.{\footnote{More precisely, Eq. \eqref{delScarmomeq} here is in disagreement with Eq.
+(2.30) in \cite{CM1} resulting from the invariance of the action under Carrollian diffeomorphisms.
+It agrees however with Eq.
+(4.4) in the same reference, reached via a vanishing-$c$ limiting procedure (see also our Eq. \eqref{carG}).} More importantly, it has been claimed that both vectors, the energy current $\Pi_i $ and the momentum $ P_i$, should vanish \cite{dutch, newdutch}.
 Systems where this happens are not excluded, but there is no principle that demands a priori such a property -- as no reason exist for the Galilean energy current and momentum to vanish.\footnote{As an aside comment, in flat as in AdS holography, the momentum $ P_i$ of the boundary fluid is mapped onto the bulk angular-momentum aspect \cite{CMPPS2}, and this is not expected to vanish.
-From a different perspective, as already mentioned, microscopic systems such as the Carrollian scalar field exhibit non-vanishing $\Pi_i $ and $ P_i$.}
+From a different perspective, as already mentioned, microscopic systems such as the Carrollian scalar field exhibit non-vanishing $\Pi_i $ and $ P_i$ \cite{CM1, RBV22}.}

 Another feature of the above equations \eqref{delScareneq} and \eqref{delScarmomeq} is their superficial resemblance to Eqs. \eqref{delSgaleneq} and \eqref{delSgalmomeq}.
 This is superficial because when coming to the genuine fluid equations, the various momenta are expressed in terms of kinematical and physical parameters, which are different in the two instances (e.g. there is no ``velocity'' in Carrollian dynamics -- see next section for details on the Carrollian fluids).
 But even at the superficial level, the resemblance is alleviated by the symmetries, which are undoubtedly distinct: Carrollian versus Galilean.
 Nonetheless, confusion has settled for good in the literature around the membrane paradigm, which was originally carefully stated \cite{Damour:1979}, but has drifted in time giving an overwhelming importance to Navier--Stokes equations, which are Galilean par excellence, for the description of phenomena occurring in the vicinity of black-hole horizons, which call for Carrollian physics (Ref. \cite{Bredberg:2011jq} is a good example of abuse).
 Recently, efforts were made to clarify this issue \cite{Penna1, Donnay:2019jiz}.